Technology

 RWave - RF & Microwave Design Techniques

 All CAAS Audio products have been developed using RWave techniques.
 RWave is an ultra wide bandwidth circuit topology that uses RF & Microwave circuit design, layout and stability techniques to provide superior signal path fidelity.
-RWave combines ultra fast transistors, DC coupled circuits, short signal paths, intelligent component placement and TZFB (True Zero Feedback) and CSD (Coupled Symmetric Drive) technologies to produce the ultimate high quality audio reproduction.
+RWave combines ultra fast transistors, DC coupled circuits, short signal paths, intelligent component placement and TZFB (True Zero Feedback) and CSD (Coupled Symmetric Drive) technologies to produce the ultimate high quality audio.

 TZFB - True Zero Feedback